Follow my blog with Bloglovin

 Now that is a money quote. ( Insert crazy momma laughter) Because family clutter is messy, it clings to things and it can really be annoying at times.
 Especially when we wake up to yet another pile of the same clutter we picked a day ago. ‘sigh’

 So, yesterday I was thinking, ugh I am not sure if I can do this again.
-I mean the children are at school so I can’t start having a mommy melt down and force them to pick up their part of the mess and my dear sweet husband is at work and Lord knows he is not going to come home on his lunch break to pick up his stinking socks or his scattered guitar picks.
+I mean the children are at school so I can’t start having a mommy meltdown and force them to pick up their part of the mess and my dear sweet husband is at work and Lord knows he is not going to come home on his lunch break to pick up his stinking socks or his scattered guitar picks.

 So I guess it is all me. (blowing mental raspberry) And unless I wanted to sit in the mess, I needed to get on that clutter busting bus and do something about it.
 Throwing it all away was not an option.
-We just had Christmas and I am pretty sure my youngest son would noticed if I donated all the toys he has scattered in the living room.
+We just had Christmas and I am pretty sure my youngest son would notice if I donated all the toys he has scattered in the living room.

 Then I thought a game!
 I love games, why not play one to get through this mess.
 Well, to get through it enough so that I can walk the halls and rooms and not feel like a total homemaking failure.

-And without further ado, the corniest game for quarters you will ever play.
+And without further ado, the corniest game for quarters you will ever play.’

 Clutter Busting Quarter Flip